 Bubbles trapped in a sealant are common, especially when the surface contains contaminants, the chemicals are not mixed correctly, or the application is done unevenly.
 Gentle application of heat on the sealant or popping the bubbles, being careful not to damage the sealant, helps release the air trapped for an even finish.

-An even finish looks professional and visually attractive, while an uneven one, well, the opposite.
-Clean the surface and dry it properly before applying the sealant.
+To achieve an even and visually attractive finish, clean and dry the surface properly before applying the sealant.
 Use thin layers, ensuring complete drying between layers.
-And lastly, use the recommended brushes, taking your time on manageable sections.
+And lastly, use the recommended brushes, taking your time and working on manageable sections.

 4. How many coats are enough to seal vinyl?